p2/OAuth2/README.md

 Supported OAuth2 [flows](#flows) are the _code grant_ (`response_type=code`) and the _implicit grant_ (`response_type=token`).

 Since the Swift language is constantly evolving I am [adding tags](https://github.com/p2/OAuth2/releases) to mark which revision should work with which Swift version.
+Take a look at the [OS X sample app](https://github.com/p2/OAuth2App) for basic usage of this framework.

 Installation